WindowStations/WindowGamepad/README.md

 "Configuration"="xinp"
 ```

 Be sure to edit the registry value for StartExe, after you import it into the registry, ie update the registry string rather than the hex.
+If it fails to start you may have to apply the settings in Control Panel - Ease of Access Center -Change sign-in settings.
+Check and apply the XInput entry.

 To uninstall from boot/uac:
 ```